kachurovskiy/nanoels/h5/README.md

 Lower part of the screen:

 - `t3` shows diameter, current WiFi status, pending numpad value or mode configuration prompt
-- `mStop` turns the controlled off
+- `mStop` turns the controller off
 - `bD0` to `bD9` append a number at end of the numpad input
 - `mBack` works as backspace - deletes the last entered number
 - `mPlay` starts the current mode or proceeds to the next step of mode configuration